Legazpi, Albay: Early history

-Guzmán–Jiménez Expedition (1569)
+Spanish contact

-The first Europeans to reach the gulf were Captain Luis Enríquez de Guzmán and Augustinian friar Alonso Jiménez, members of an expedition dispatched from Panay by Adelantado Miguel López de Legazpi.
-After calling at Masbate, Ticao and Burias, the party landed at the village of Gibalon (Ibalon)—now San Isidro, Magallanes, Sorsogon—where Fray Jiménez celebrated what local tradition recognises as the first Catholic Mass in Luzon and baptised several inhabitants.
-The group reconnoitered inland as far as Camalig (then a thriving balangay), recording the fertile valley at the foot of Mayon Volcano.
+The first Europeans to reach the Albay Gulf were Captain Luis Enríquez de Guzmán and Augustinian friar Alonso Jiménez, members of an expedition dispatched from Panay by Adelantado Miguel López de Legazpi.
+After calling at Masbate, Ticao and Burias the party landed at the village of Gibalon (also known as Ibalon), now San Isidro in the municipality of Magallanes, Sorsogon.
+Friar Jiménez celebrated what local tradition recognises as the first Catholic Mass in Luzon and also baptised several inhabitants.
+The group reconnoitered inland as far as Camalig, then a thriving barangay (the smallest administrative and political unit of government in the Philippines), and recorded the fertile valley at the foot of Mayon Volcano.

-Salcedo's northern expedition (1573)

-In July 1573, a second force under Juan de Salcedo, grandson of Governor-General Legazpi, entered the peninsula from the north.
+In July 1573 a second force under Juan de Salcedo, grandson of Governor-General Legazpi, entered the peninsula from the north.
 Salcedo established the fortified Villa de Santiago de Libón on the shores of Lake Bato (present-day Libon, Albay), then pushed eastwards to a village called Albaybay, a name later shortened to Albay.

-Ecclesiastical organization and rise of Albay (1578–1616)

-Franciscan missionaries replaced the initial Augustinian presence in 1578, administering Sawangan from the Doctrina de Cagsawa, currently Daraga.
-Sawangan was elevated to a visita regular in 1605 and was constituted in 1616 as the independent Pueblo de Albay—capital of the newly created Partido de Ibalon district.
-That district then encompassed present-day Albay, Sorsogon, Masbate, large parts of Camarines Sur, and the islands of Catanduanes, Ticao and Burias.
+Franciscan missionaries replaced the initial Augustinian presence in 1578 and administered Sawangan from the Doctrina de Cagsawa, now Daraga.
+Sawangan was elevated to a visita regular in 1605 and was constituted in 1616 as the independent Pueblo de Albay, capital of the newly created Partido de Ibalon district.
+That district encompassed present-day Albay, Sorsogon, Masbate, large parts of Camarines Sur, and the islands of Catanduanes, Ticao, and Burias.